framps/raspiBackup/README.md

     * French ([mgrafr](https://github.com/mgrafr))
     * Many thanks to the folks above who translated raspiBackup messages into their native language 👍
     * Anybody who is interested to add language support for other languages is invited to read [this page](https://www.linux-tips-and-tricks.de/en/raspibackupcategorye/603-raspibackup-local-language-support-for-languages-other-than-de-and-en-l10n/)
-  * More than 270 messages inform about configuration and environment mismatches and runtime errors
+  * More than 270 messages inform about
+    *  Backup progress
+    *  Configuration mismatches
+    *  Environment mismatches
+    *  Runtime errors
 * Reliability
   * Automated regressiontests make sure a new release will still backup and restore successfully.
 * Servicability